falkr/ttm4115/pages/learning/tbl.md

 * Solve the question one by one, and scratch **immediately** after you have discussed a question.
 (That means, don't scratch all questions at once at the end.)
 * Don't vote on the answer alternative, discuss until you agree on which one is best.

-We do the RATs together as teams in Zoom using breakout rooms.
-Instead of physical cards, your team receives a link to a digital card.

----
-type: figure
-source: figures/card.png
-caption: Digital version of the scratch card.
----

 ## Phase 4: Team Activities